simenb-h/gas-and-anomaly-detectors/README.md

 # Gas and Anomaly Detectors
 This repository holds the files to replicate the results of the thesis.

+The code can be seen either by clicking the files above, or following the steps below to run code in google colab.

-Step 0 and 1 explains how all the files from the dataset are loaded and features extracted.
+Step 1 and 2 explains how all the files from the dataset are loaded and features extracted.
 The process can take hours so files containing all the features for each experiment are also included to skip these steps.

-2 shows the results from the tree-based gas leak detector, and 3 shows the occ anomaly detector results.
+Step 3 shows the results from the tree-based gas leak detector, and step 4 shows the occ anomaly detector results.

 ## 0. Get the Dataset
 To use the datset used in this project without having to download 20GB, follow this link to create a shortcut to the folder: